MariamW20/Note-Sharing-Application/README.md

-# NoteShare# Note-Sharing Application# Note-Sharing Application NoteShare - Modern Note-Taking App Note-Sharing Application
+Modern Note-Taking and Note-Sharing Application